|

 Superior and Appellate Courts, Connecticut

-We were recently were successful in first prevailing in a multi-day trial and then on appeal (where the defendant was represented by Day, Berry & Howard) on claims brought by a Greenwich based commercial real estate broker against both a tenant (one of the largest privately held financial firms in the U.S.) and the owner of Pickwick Plaza, Greenwich, for space leased in one of the most valuable commercial complexes in Greenwich.
+We were were successful in first prevailing in a multi-day trial and then on appeal (where the defendant was represented by Day, Berry & Howard) on claims brought by a Greenwich based commercial real estate broker against both a tenant (one of the largest privately held financial firms in the U.S.) and the owner of Pickwick Plaza, Greenwich, for space leased in one of the most valuable commercial complexes in Greenwich.
 (We settled with the building owner after the appeal was filed.)
 In the midst of the lower court proceedings we prevailed on the filing of a lis pendens on the complex, which held up the closing of the sale to a new owner for $122,000,000 until our client’s claim was bonded out.
 We also managed to have interest awarded against the tenant on the principal claim at the rate of 22% per annum.

 Stotlhaven Terminals v.
 JLM International, Inc.

-AAA Arbitration, New York, 2000
+AAA Arbitration, New York

 RubyMonte Maritime v.
 Browning Chemical

-U.S. District Court, SDNY, 1999
+U.S. District Court, SDNY

 We were retained by the purchaser of the assets of Browning Chemical Co. to defend an action in the amount of $2,500,000 brought by RubyMonte Maritime arising out of the decomposition of a container of thiourea dioxide carried on board M/V WEALTHY RIVER from China to the U.S. Our clients have claim over against the Browning shareholders for breach of the representations and warranties in the asset/purchase agreement for what we see as the failure to disclose this liability.
 The case is in its initial stages.